Paul G. Dietrich

 - He was an attorney with the tobacco industry law firm of Surrey & Morse which was absorbed by Jones, Day, Reavis & Pogue, based in Washington, D.C.
 Walter Sterling Surrey was a life-long associate of the US intelligence service.

-- For some time he ran a pseudo-policy organization National Center for Legislative Research which was funded by the Tobacco Institute ($30,000 pa) to publish pro-tobacco articles.
+- For some time Dietrich ran a pay-to-publish organization National Center for Legislative Research which ran articles funded by industries and corporations.
+The Tobacco Institute paid the NCLR $30,000 to publish pro-tobacco articles on year.
 He was editor of the NCLR journal "Legislative Policy" (a free-distribution magazine to federal and state legislatures - funded by major corporations) []

-- With Morse and his wife Laura Jordan Dietrich, he ran the Institute for International Health & Development based at the Catholic University of America in Washington, D.C.
+- With Morse and his wife Laura Jordan Dietrich, Dietrich ran the Institute for International Health & Development based at the Catholic University of America in Washington, D.C.
 This was a front-organization entirely funded by Philip Morris to publish and distribute their fake scientific conference proceedings without revealing the source.
-The IIHD also published a quarterly anti-WHO magazine and engage in general anti-WHO activities. etc.
+The IIHD also published a quarterly anti-WHO magazine and engage in general anti-WHO activities, funded via the Catholic University along with Libertad, AECA and NYSIA, three of their phantom lobby operations.

 - He was actively involved with both David A Morse and Andrew Whist in the tobacco-front operations of the American European Community Association, the New York Society for International Affairs and Libertad (all controlled by Philip Morris)